Indoor Golf Business Plan, Study, Location Tool and Start up Model

 What is the best throw distance for a golf simulator projector?

-How far should projector be from golf simulator screen?
+How far should the projector be from golf simulator screen?

 Where can I get a projector for my golf simulator?